rabbitmq/rabbitmq-auth-backend-cache/README.md

 ].
 ```

-To configure upstream auth backend, you should use `cached_backend` configuration item
+This plugin wraps another auth backend (an "upstream" one) to reduce load on it.
-for the `rabbitmq_auth_backend_cache` application.
+To configure an upstream backend, use the `rabbitmq_auth_backend_cache.cached_backend` configuration key.

 The following configuration uses the LDAP backend for both authentication and authorization
 and wraps it with caching: